Cookies & Cups > Recipes > Cookies > Easy Classic Biscotti

 Making and baking these cookies won’t take you long at all.
 Once you have the cookie dough mixed and the logs formed, all that’s left to do is bake them, slice them, and then bake them again!

-Combine Ingredients: In the bowl of your stand mixer fitted with the paddle attachment mix together the sugar, oil, eggs, almond extract, and vanilla extract.
+Make the Dough: In the large bowl of your stand mixer mix together the sugar, oil, eggs, almond extract, and vanilla extract.
 Add in the salt and baking powder and mix to incorporate, scraping the sides of the bowl as needed.
+You can also use a hand-help electric mixer of you prefer.
+Turn the mixer to low speed and add in the flour, mixing until just combined.
+The dough will be very sticky.

 Unbaked cookie log with pecans.